gvdpol/PracticalDevOps/docs/Continuous_Deployment/LabDescription.md

 **Step #8**.

 Click on the Dev environment in the Release Definition and select the "AzureRM Web App Deployment" Task.
+Ensure that Version 1.* is selected at the right-hand top

 **Step #9**

-For Web App Name, enter the `$(WebsiteName)` to use a variable.
+For App Service Name, enter the `$(WebsiteName)` to use a variable.
 You defined this variable earlier when deploying the ARM Template.
 You will shortly "promote" it to a Release variable so that it can be used in all Environments in the Release.
 Check the Deploy to Slot check box

 **Step #10**.